Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/ZynqMPSoC-EDT/5-debugging-with-vitis-debugger.rst

    If the Confirm Perspective Switch popup window appears, click **Yes**.
 The Debug perspective opens.

-   .. note:: If the Debug perspective window does not open automatically, select **Window→ Perspective → Open Perspective → Other**, then select **Debug** in the Open Perspective wizard.
-You can quickly switch between Design Perspective and Debug Perspective with buttons on upper right corner.
+   .. note:: If the Debug perspective window does not open automatically, select **View → Debug**.

    .. figure:: media/vitis_perspectives.png